JAEGER2K/lenie/README.md

 new repository
 * A smart concept for signing posts with your GPG-Key
 * Some assembly of stats about the blog, probably on a dedicated page
+* Support for directory hierarchies in the blog-repository (recursively scan for markdown files)